giliyoffe/react-github-issues/README.md

 # github-issues
-An example of github issues with react.js
+An example of a github issues page with react.js